noisereduce/TorchSpectralGating/README.md

 * --vmin: Minimum value for the color scale in dB (default: -80).
 * --vmax: Maximum value for the color scale in dB (default: None).
 * --cmap: Name of the colormap to use for the spectrogram plots (default: 'magma').
-* --device: Device to run the algorithm on ('cpu' or 'cuda', default: 'cuda' if available).

 ## Run Time Comparison
 A comparison of run time was conducted using the timeit module (@number=30) on a system equipped with an NVIDIA GeForce RTX 3070 GPU.